databricks/databricks-sdk-java/NEXT_CHANGELOG.md

 ### Internal Changes

+* The route-optimized query method now returns a descriptive error instead of a NullPointerException when called on a non-optimized endpoint.

 ### API Changes

 * Added `workspaceClient.aiBuilder()` service.
 * Added `workspaceClient.featureStore()` service and `workspaceClient.materializedFeatures()` service.
 * Added `deleteConversation()`, `listConversations()` and `trashSpace()` methods for `workspaceClient.genie()` service.